Policy and overview on equipment and field gear.

 In 1941 a simplified all canvas version with only two leather pocket straps briefly appeared.
 The great coat could be carried "horse shoe" style over the top of the pack.
 A small bag for the cape/shelter poles, rope and pegs was strapped underneath the pack.

-On the waist belt under the pack was carried a small canvas ration bag.
-The equipment worn on the belt was supported by webbing Y straps worn across the shoulders.
+On the waist belt under the backpack was carried a small canvas ration bag.
+The equipment worn on the waist belt was supported by canvas webbing Y straps worn across the shoulders.
+Note: as shown, it was not uncommon to see the excess end of the waist belt to be looped through the straps of the left ammunition pouch.

-Shown below the right leather ammunition pouch in this image is a canvas pouch, which held an auxillary ammo supply of thirty rounds.
+Shown below the right leather ammunition pouch in this image is a canvas pouch, which held an auxiliary ammo supply of thirty rounds.

 By early 1942 this pattern had all but disappeared from use in the field as it was too costly to manufacture under wartime production conditions.